Cytnx-dev/Cytnx/docs/source/guide/cyx/Bond.rst

 Create the Bonds
 ********************

-Follow the API introduced above, here we show a example creating two U1 bonds:
+Follow the API introduced above, here we show a example creating two U1 bonds, with quantum number :math:`0,-4,-2,3`

 * In python: